koominsoo/2D_RANSAC_Practice/README.md

-# Basic Image Stitching (Panorama)
+# Image Stitching

-2 pipelines were implemented.
+2 pipelines were implemented for image stitching, in this case, panorama.
 They are SURF + RANSAC and SURF + Least Squares.
 For datasets, I used images from University of Adelaide, CS Dept.
 Demos below are implemented with case22 and case26 from 2nd dataset.
 ![Dataset Link](https://cs.adelaide.edu.au/~tjchin/apap/files/images2.zip)